September 2, 1999

 What are the hallmarks of true friendship?
 How do we select close, personal relationships that strengthen our devotion to God as opposed to relationships that cause our devotion to falter?
-Alistair Begg navigates us through the Biblical characteristics of a true friend.
-Loyalty, honesty, consistency and sensitivity are all essential elements in true friendship and are all embodied in the person of Jesus Christ.
+Alistair Begg walks us through the biblical characteristics of a true friend.
+Loyalty, honesty, consistency, and sensitivity are all essential elements in true friendship and are all embodied in the person of Jesus Christ.

 He who finds a wife finds what is good

 A poor man pleads for mercy,